entigolabs/entigo-k8s-gitops/readme.md

 ## Examples

-Git commands require either the key file or username and password.
+Git commands require the key file and/or username and password.
 Repo url needs to be either ssh or https.

+If key file is used, but the repo url is https, then url will be converted to ssh.
+Opposite conversion happens for basic auth.
+If both auth values are provided, then auth method will be selected based on the repo url.

+If switching from one auth to another and getting `invalid auth` error then remove the local git repo copy from `gitops-workdir` subfolder.

 #### Copy Command
 ```